 The four discriminant analyses we performed vary greatly in the number of included parameters.
-As expected, analyses including more parameters yielded a better discrimination.
+As expected, analyses including more parameters yielded a better discrimination, i.e., a lower misclassification error.
 The lowest misclassification error (0%) was obtained for the analysis of Hapalops, for which it was possible to include 14 parameters (18 before exclusion of collinear parameters) from both the diaphysis and epiphyseal trabeculae.
 The worst discrimination (69% of misclassification error) was found for the analysis of Scelidotherium, for which only two parameters, from the humeral diaphysis, could have been included.
 This lends support to the approach of combining parameters from several bone compartments, if one endeavours to discriminate lifestyles based on these parameters.

 Several of the investigated parameters were significantly correlated with body size.
 To attempt to prevent the size of the studied taxa from influencing the analysis, a common approach is to size-correct the raw data using the residuals of a regression of the trait against a body size proxy (Mccoy et al. 2006).
 This proved to be challenging for extinct sloths, because, for most of them, body size largely exceeds that of extant xenarthrans (Vizcaíno et al. 2017).
 This potentially makes the size regressions spurious, as the extreme values over-influence the regression coefficients.
 This is not a trivial consideration for our dataset.
 For instance, if one would size-correct the DA in the radial trochlea using the residuals of the corresponding size regression, the medium-sized extinct sloth Glossotherium, of which the raw DA value was found as the lowest of the dataset, would fall in the middle of the overall distribution.
 For those parameters that are dimensionless, we hence decided to use the untransformed data.
-But this is likely to be biased as well.
+But this is likely to be biased as well, due the potential presence of allometry.
 For instance, the scaling exponent of the degree of anisotropy (DA) across primates in the humeral and femoral head was found by Ryan & Shaw (2013) to be significantly negative (but close to 0, which would have denoted isometry).
 We also found a negative scaling exponent for one of the investigated ROI, the radial trochlea.
 It would be suboptimal to exclude this parameter, especially because it was found as the best functionally discriminating parameter in extant xenarthrans (Amson et al. 2017a).
 It was also singled out as reflecting joint loading in primates better than other parameters (Tsegai et al. 2018), and, more generally, DA was found as functionally informative in several analyses about that clade (e.g. Ryan & Ketcham 2002; Griffin et al. 2010; Barak et al. 2013; Su et al. 2013; Georgiou et al. 2018; Ryan et al. 2018; Tsegai et al. 2018).
 A tendency for a more anisotropic structure in the femoral head of arboreal squirrels was also demonstrated (Mielke et al. 2018b).
-A way to make the size-correction more accurate in our case would be to include xenarthrans to the sampling that have a body size between that of extant species and that of the giant “ground sloths”, i.e., with a mass roughly between 50 kg and 300 kg.
+A way to improve accuracy of the size-correction using residuals of a regression against a body size proxy would be, in our case, to include to the sampling xenarthrans that have a body size between that of extant species and that of the giant “ground sloths”, i.e., with a mass roughly between 50 kg and 300 kg.
 Unfortunately, the number of known xenarthrans of this size range is very limited.